-Quantitative procedures in the business, social, and natural sciences have continuously become more and more important in the past few years.
+Quantitative procedures in the business, social, and natural sciences have become increasingly important over the past few years.
 Many exciting problems in different disciplines can only be solved with the help of modern statistical procedures.
-For example, statistics makes it possible to study the development of financial markets, the individual behaviour of consumers, demographic changes, environmental risks, or the evolution of the genome.
-Furthermore, the procedures for the intelligent collection and evaluation of data have grown in significance during this time of rapid increase of information.
+For example, statistics makes it possible to study the development of financial markets, the behaviour of individual consumers, demographic changes, environmental risks, or the evolution of the genome.
+Furthermore, the procedures for the intelligent collection and evaluation of data have grown in significance with the rapid increase in information.
 Against this background, the demand for well-trained statistics graduates is constantly growing.

-The Statistics master programme embraces the increasingly interdisciplinary nature of the subject and is composed of a consortium of faculty and universities including: Humboldt-Universität zu Berlin (School of Business and Economics and Departement of Mathematics), the Freie Universität Berlin , the Technische Universität Berlin and the Charité-Universitätsmedizin Berlin.
-The programme is designed for students with a university degree (Bachelor, master or diploma) in a quantitative subject.
+The Statistics Master’s Programme embraces the increasingly interdisciplinary nature of the subject and is composed of a consortium of faculty and universities, including the Humboldt-Universität zu Berlin (School of Business and Economics and Department of Mathematics), the Freie Universität Berlin, the Technische Universität Berlin and the Charité-Universitätsmedizin Berlin.
+The programme is designed for students with a university degree (Bachelor’s, Master’s, or Diploma) in a quantitative subject.

 BUA Joint Degree Program

-The Master’s program in Statistics has been recognized as a BUA Joint Degree program in 2025.
-This distinction is reserved for research-oriented cooperative study programs within the Berlin University Alliance, focusing on topics of global significance with a strong interdisciplinary and international orientation.
+The Master’s program in Statistics was recognised as a BUA Joint Degree program in 2025.
+This distinction is reserved for research-oriented, cooperative study programs within the Berlin University Alliance, focusing on topics of global significance, with a strong interdisciplinary and international orientation.

 The Berlin University Alliance is a consortium of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité, funded by the Federal Ministry of Education and Research (BMBF) and the State of Berlin under the Excellence Strategy of the German federal and state governments.